msawczyn/EFDesigner/docs/index.md

 ### Entity Framework visual design surface and code-first code generation for EF6, EFCore and beyond.
 -->
-This Visual Studio 2017 IDE extension adds a new file type (.efmodel) that allows for visual design of persistent classes.
+This Visual Studio 2017/2019 IDE extension adds a new file type (.efmodel) that allows for visual design of persistent classes.
 Inheritance, unidirectional and bidirectional associations are all supported.
 Enumerations are also included in the visual model, as is the ability to add text blocks to explain potentially arcane parts of your design.

-T4 files are used to generate code-first DBContext and POCO class files for both EF6 and EFCore, and these can be modified to generate your own particular style.
+T4 files are used to generate code-first DBContext and POCO class files for both **EF6 _and_ EFCore**, and these can be modified to generate your own particular style.

 <table width="100%"><tr><td align="center" width="100%">